Nepranal/personal_hell/README.md

 # personal_hell
-Implementations of things I found in my studies
+Implementations of things I found in my studies.
+View at your own discretion